 - Technologies may be established under different conditions.
-As an example, the costs of offshore wind farms might be established on the basis of data from ten projects.
-One of these might be an R&D project with floating turbines, some might be demonstration projects, and the cheapest may not include grid connections, etc. Such a situation will result in inconsistent cost estimates in cases where these differences might not be clear. - Investors may have different views on economic attractiveness and different preferences.
-Some decisions may not be based on mere cost-benefit analyses, as some might tender for a good architect to design their building, while others will buy the cheapest building. - Environmental regulations vary from between countries, and the environment-related parts of the investment costs, are often not reported separately. - Expectations for the future economic trends, penetration of certain technologies, prices on energy and raw materials vary, which may cause differences in estimates.
+As an example, the costs of offshore wind farms might be established based on data from ten projects.
+One of these might be an R&D project with floating turbines, some might be demonstration projects, and the cheapest may not include grid connections, etc. Such a situation will result in inconsistent cost estimates in cases where these differences may be unclear. - Investors may have different views on economic attractiveness and different preferences.
+Some decisions may not be based on mere cost-benefit analyses, as some might tender for a good architect to design their building, while others will buy the cheapest building.

-• Reference documents are from different years.
+- Environmental regulations vary between countries, and the environment-related parts of the investment costs are often not reported separately. - Expectations for the future economic trends, penetration of certain technologies, prices on energy and raw materials vary, which may cause differences in estimates. - Reference documents are from different years.
 The ambition of the present publication has been to reduce the level of inconsistency to a minimum without compromising the fact that the real world is ambiguous.
-So, when different publications have presented different data, the publication which appears most in compliance with other publications has been selected as reference.
+When different publications have presented different data, the publication which appears most in compliance with other publications has been selected as reference.

-In order to handle the above mentioned uncertainties, each catalogue contains an introductory chapter, stating the guidelines for how data have been collected, estimated and presented.
-These guidelines are not perfect, but they represent the best balance between various considerations of data quality, availability and usability.
+In order to handle the abovementioned uncertainties, each catalogue contains an introductory chapter, stating the guidelines for how data have been collected, estimated and presented.
+These guidelines are not perfect, but they represent the best balance between various considerations of data quality, availability, and usability.